paulsteffen-lab/phantombuster-casestudy/README.md

 │
 ├── TIMELINE.md                       <- The time allocation for the project.
 │
+├── ROADMAP.md                        <- The next steps for the project.
+│
 ├── data
 │   ├── dataset.csv                   <- The original, immutable data dump.
 │   ├── train.csv                     <- The subsample of the original dataset used to train the model.